Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Give to Mayo ClinicHelp set a new world standard in care for people everywhere.
 Give now.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Generally, it's safe to continue breast-feeding while pregnant — as long as you're careful about eating a healthy diet and diligently drinking plenty of fluids.
-There's an important caveat, however.
-Breast-feeding can trigger mild uterine contractions.
-Although these contractions aren't a concern during an uncomplicated pregnancy, your health care provider might discourage breast-feeding while pregnant if you have a history of preterm labor or you're experiencing uterine pain or bleeding.
+Generally, it's safe to continue breast-feeding while pregnant — as long as you're careful about eating a healthy diet and drinking plenty of fluids.
+However, breast-feeding can trigger mild uterine contractions.
+Although these contractions aren't a concern during an uncomplicated pregnancy, your health care provider might discourage breast-feeding while pregnant if you're at risk for preterm labor.

 Mayo Clinic is a not-for-profit organization.
 Proceeds from website advertising help support our mission.
 Mayo Clinic does not endorse non-Mayo products and services.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.